Hunter315/rocket-league-custom-quickchat/README.md

 Rocket League Quickchat Manager is a desktop application that allows users to manage and customize quick chat messages for Rocket League using a connected controller.
 The application provides an easy-to-use interface for setting up custom quick chat messages and selecting a connected controller device for use in-game.

+### Can't you just use a Macro?
+ Yes, yes you can.
+But this looks nice.

 ## Features

 - **Customizable Quickchats:** Easily edit and save custom quick chat messages.